Our Laundry Tips

 Useful tips for your linens and towels:

-- It is very important to keep the towels and linens clean and dry, because proper hygiene keeps your family safe and healthy.
+- It is very important to keep the towels and bed sheets clean and dry, because proper hygiene keeps our families healthy & safe.

-- Linen and towels should be regularly washed.
+- Linens and towels should be regularly washed.

 - If using a dryer, avoid over drying, as it will lead to wrinkling.